 Feeling scattered, easily distracted, could use some tethering?
 I invite you to seize the idea of anchoring yourself to a word each day.
 Play with it.
 Let it guide you.
 Call upon it to bring you home.

-Hi, I’m Jenny Gwinn McGlothern, Certified Transformational Master Life Coach who has been leading retreats for women and coaching them since 2009.
-On the path of discovery, always seeking, it is clear that one of my favorite ways to fill my own cup is by writing.
+Hello!
+I’m Jenny Gwinn McGlothern, Certified Transformational Master Coach for your Life and Spirit.
+I have been leading retreats for women and coaching them since 2009.
+One of my favorite ways to fill my own cup is by writing.
 May my weekly blog give you a sip to reflect, a nugget to chew, a thought to refill.
-If it is an accountability partner you seek, I offer life and spiritual coaching for men and women in person in Seattle and by phone.
-Next Sack Lunch Mini-Retreat is Friday June 3rd in West Seattle.
-I’d be delighted to hear from you, one spot available as of today!
-Is it for you?? firstname.lastname@example.org or www.mamaneedsarefill.com or 206 255 0463.
+If it is an accountability partner you seek, I offer life and spiritual coaching for women, men, teenagers, and couples, in person in Seattle and by phone.
+2017 mini-retreats in West Seattle 9:30 – 2 pm.
+All mini-retreats through January 2018 are sold out, seats available for February 9th, April 20th and June 8th. firstname.lastname@example.org or 206 255 0463.